 America’s Storm Warriors: MB Chapter

-In the mid-1800s the long U.S. coastline — between Cape Cod and Cape Hatteras — had the most terrible record of shipwrecks.
-Of this region, the New Jersey shore was notoriously the worst, known as the “Graveyard of the Atlantic.”
+In the mid-1800s along the US coastline — between Cape Cod and Cape Hatteras — there was a most terrible record of shipwrecks.
+Of this region, the New Jersey shore was notoriously the worst — known as the “Graveyard of the Atlantic.”

-A growing American population and demand for goods increased the need for shipping vessels, both American and European back then.
+Back then a growing American population and demand for goods increased the need for shipping vessels, both American and European.
 Between 1880 and 1900, the coast off Monmouth Beach alone had 10 recorded shipwrecks.
 During those times transatlantic shipping was at a record high and all sorts of vessels traversed the waters off New Jersey.
 Sailors then navigated by the sun, stars, moon, and horizon.
 Thousands of passenger and commercial ships moved up and down the coast and naturally an alarming number of shipwrecks occurred.

-According to U.S. Representative William A. Newell, who wrote the law creating a lifesaving service in August 1848, there were more than 120 shipwrecks just along the NJ coast from 1846 to 1848.
+According to US Representative William A. Newell, who wrote the law creating a lifesaving service in August 1848, there were more than 120 shipwrecks just along the NJ coast from 1846 to 1848.
 Congressman Newell, who represented the shore area from Sandy Hook to Little Egg Harbor, had witnessed a deadly shipwreck himself, shortly after his graduation from the University of Pennsylvania Medical School in 1839.
 During a storm that summer he had watched helplessly from the beach as the Count Teresto was wrecked and all hands aboard were lost.
 Seeing the dead bodies washed ashore the next day had a profound impact him.
-A physician, NJ governor, and friend of President Abraham Lincoln, Newell later became the superintendent of the U.S. Life-Saving Association, NJ District.
+An accomplished man — physician, NJ governor, and friend of President Abraham Lincoln — Newell later became the superintendent of the US Life-Saving Association, NJ District.

 An informal life-saving service was organized after the infamous wreck of the New Era off Asbury Park in November 1854; nearly 300 German immigrants drown in that nor’easter.
 In the ensuing years life-saving service crews, the men who patrolled the beaches day and night and in all weather, routinely risked their lives in grand maritime rescues.